Get all the latest data for Madrid?

 Which amenities increase rent the most in Madrid?

-The top five amenities that increase rent the most in Madrid are air conditioning, an elevator (especially in older buildings), a renovated modern kitchen, a balcony or terrace, and secure parking.
+The five amenities that increase rent the most in Madrid are air conditioning, lift, terrace or balcony, modern kitchen and strong natural light.

 In our property pack covering the real estate market in Madrid, we cover what are the best investments a landlord can make.